aspose-page/Aspose.Page-Documentation/net/page-description-languages/_index.md

 </p>

 ## What is the difference between page description language and a markup language?
+Page description languages and markup languages are different classifications of computer languages.
-A markup language is a way to lay content out on the page, while page description language even doesn't separate marks and content.
+While markup languages are used just for separation of content and marks that define a way to process content, PDLs are used for documents where pages are strictly separated, and it doesn't separate marks and content.
 At least such an idea wasn't considered when the PDL concept was developed.
+So markup language can describe pages if the content of a file is a page content, and it will be at the same PDL, but can also describe some data that doesn't relate to pages.
+PDL always describes page.

 To strictly separate marks and content at the page, marks are represented by tags, which are some keywords enclosed with "<" and ">" or "/>".
 This way markup language file is much more ordered and human-readable.
 It is the second main difference between markup and page description languages.

 The main intention of page description languages is a rendering of a page to a printing or display device, while markup languages can be used without a rendering at all.
 For example, Extensible Markup language (XML), one of the most popular markup languages, is often used only for storing and transferring data.

-Another example of popular markup language is HTML, so now you have the answer to the frequently asked question, if HTML is a page description language or not.
+Another example of popular markup language is HTML.
+It marks content that are not separated on pages.
+So now you have the answer to the frequently asked question, if HTML is a page description language or not.

+XPS is a page description language and, at the first sight, can be also treated as markup language because has XML-based interior.
+But if we stare at this XML we can see that a content of the pages is inserted directly into elements (tags), that is not separated from rules for processing it.
+It breaks the main property of markup languages.
+Though Microsoft actively uses term "markup" in XPS specification, It is not actually markup in a sense of Markup languages, such as XML or HTML.

 ## Conclusion